Basingstoke Andover District Orienteers

 Watch this video to get the idea.

-We hold monthly meetings at the Basingstoke Sports & Social Club - normally on the second Wednesday of each month at 8:00pm.
+We hold monthly meetings at the Basingstoke Sports & Social Club on the second Wednesday of each month at 8:00pm.

-The next meeting is October 8th which is our AGM.
-All members are welcome to attend.
+The next meeting is on June 10th - all members are welcome to attend.

 The circles indicate our mapped areas.
 There are permanent courses at The Vyne (free maps available at the entry kiosk) and Charlton Lakes (free maps at the café).